 While no one would be convinced to believe (3) on the basis of the above argument, it is a perfectly valid argument.
 The problem is not that the conclusion does not fit the premises.
 Indeed, given the truth of those premises, the conclusion must be true.

-The problem with the above argument, of course, is that it has ridiculous premises.
+The problem with the above argument, of course, is that it has ridiculous premises (one of which is false).
 The argument fails to avoid our second type of problem that arguments can encounter.
 To pick out this problem we appeal to the concept of a sound argument.

 S An argument is sound just in case it is valid, and it has all true premises.